The Guptas and their links to South Africa's Jacob Zuma

 • Duduzile Zuma, his daughter, was a director at Sahara Computers

-• Duduzane Zuma, a son, is a director in some Gupta-owned companies
+• Duduzane Zuma, a son, was a director of some Gupta-owned companies but stepped down earlier this year following the public pressure

 As well as computers, they have interests in mining, air travel, energy, technology and media.